 The diet plan is extremely important.
 If you follow the plan, you can lose weight and keep it off.
-You will also need to follow a low-calorie liquid diet for one month before surgery and a very low-calorie diet after surgery.
-This means you must only drink liquids or food that has almost no calories (like broth or gelatin) for three days before the operation and then again for three more days after the surgery.
+You will also need to follow a low-calorie liquid diet for one month before the procedure and a very low-calorie diet after the procedure.
+This means you must only drink liquids or food that has almost no calories (like broth or gelatin) for three days before the operation and then again for three more days after the procedure.

 You may feel some side effects after the procedure.
 These include:

 Your doctor provides post-op care instructions.
 You should follow up with them regularly to check how you are doing during recovery.
 These visits help monitor progress and ensure everything is going according to plan.

 To qualify for the endoscopic sleeve gastroplasty procedure, you must be at least 18 years of age.
 You must also be in good health, a non-smoker, and at a healthy weight.
 You will need to have a BMI of 30 or more (indicating that you are obese) and/or 40 or more (extremely obese).

 The cost for Endoscopic Sleeve Gastroplasty in Fort Worth, TX, can vary depending on several factors, including your body mass index (BMI), whether or not you have any comorbidities such as diabetes or high blood pressure, and where you live geographically.

 The average cost of Endoscopic Sleeve Gastroplasty in Fort Worth, TX, has been reported as $14,000-$23,000.